Many businesses struggle to become established in their home markets.

 A target market is a specific group of people you want to reach with your marketing message.
 The clearer you define your market, the better.

 That means going beyond the typical demographic information.
-Age, gender and income bracket certainly matter, but you should also consider other characteristics that unite your target audience and make them viable prospects for your offerings.
+Age, gender and income bracket certainly matter, but you should also consider other characteristics that unite your target audience and make them viable prospects for your offerings, including the following:

 - Spending power